zackees/zcmds/README.md

   * 1.2.0: stripaudio -> vidmute
   * 1.1.30: Improves vidinfo with less spam on the console and allows passing height list
   * 1.1.29: More improvements to vidinfo
-  * 1.1.28: vidinfo now has more encodingg information
+  * 1.1.28: vidinfo now has more encoding information
   * 1.1.27: Fix issues with spaces in vidinfo
   * 1.1.26: Adds vidinfo
   * 1.1.26: Vidclip now supports start_time end_time being omitted.